 You'll need to sign up for a user account here: https://new.aol.com.
 Not every field is required- phone definitely isn't.
 Make sure there are no special chars in the username or password, and the username and password is short (8 chars or less).

-AOL has recently (January 2018) discontinued and disabled all but one of their clients.
+AOL has discontinued and disabled by January 2018 all but one of their clients.
 All of their Windows clients aren't working, and if you try to log in, the program forces you out.

-The only functioning client at this point is "AOL for Mac OS X" (not to be confused with "AOL Desktop for Mac").
-It comes up with the "discontinued" message but you can just click "Learn More" and you'll be able to get into the program regularly.
+The only functioning client for a few months was "AOL for Mac OS X" (not to be confused with "AOL Desktop for Mac").
+It came up with the "discontinued" message but you could just click "Learn More" and get into the program regularly.

 The program unfortunately works on Mac OS X 10.5 Leopard and lower (as it is a PPC application).

 Windows users can try and download an ISO of 10.5 and install it on VirtualBox, although this takes quite a long time and requires fiddling with settings.